martincooperbiz/hax/CODE_OF_CONDUCT.md

 # Code of conduct

-Tarek Mulla expects contributors to act professionally and respectfully.
+TLabs expects contributors to act professionally and respectfully.

 Specifically: